lassebunk/my-setup/README.md

 1. [Java](http://java.com/getjava)

-   Needed for a Ruby gem I use, and for "secure" single-sign-on on Danish websites.
+   Needed for a Ruby gem I use, and for single-sign-on on Danish websites.

 1. [Pow](http://pow.cx/)